vassilikitsios/data_mining_tools/README.md

 # data_mining_tools

-Python data mining tools using pandas for data wrangling and scikit-learn for the machine learning tasks.
+Python data mining tools:

-Future versions will integrate deep learning applications using theano.
+Pandas is used for general data wrangling.
+Data can be read in directly from a text file into the pandas data frame, or via an SQL database.
+General machine learning tasks are performed using scikit-learn.
+Classification applications using neural networks and logistic regression are also implemented using Theano.